Community Action Agency Services in Central Texas.

-Residents of Central Texas can contact the local community action agency. the center provides the low income and working poor with support.
+Residents of Central Texas can contact their local community action agency, and the best place to learn about the local options is from the United Way 211 service.
+The center provides the low income and working poor with support.
 The objective is to help people gain self-sufficiency and overcome poverty.
 While financial aid is limited, they may have some forms such as medications and applications for energy bill assistance.
 Other assistance is administered for educational matters.

-Case managers offer support in several counties.
+Case managers from the various community action agencies offer support in several counties.
 They include the Texas Counties of Bastrop, Blanco, Burnet, Caldwell, Fayette, Gonzales, Hays, Lee, Llano, and Williamson.
 Referrals are also available for other local churches, charities, and local non-profits.

 The agency offers a great number of programs to low-income men, women and children in order to provide needed assistance.
 One of these resources is the CEAP (Comprehensive Energy Assistance Program) that is available to eligible residents of Hays, Caldwell, and Blanco counties.

 Qualified clients are entitled to use services that include energy education, budget counseling, needs assessment, utility bill payment assistance, and even repair of existing heating and cooling units.